gabriel1680/cpf_br/README.md

 # Description

 ## PT-BR
-cpf_br é uma abstração escrita em python para ajudar com as tarefas do dia a dia dos desenvolvedores que precisem lidar com a validação, criação, teste e formatação de cpfs brasileiros.
+cpfbr é uma abstração escrita em python para ajudar com as tarefas do dia a dia dos desenvolvedores que precisem lidar com a validação, criação, teste e formatação de cpfs brasileiros.

 ## US-EN
-cpf_br is a abstraction written in python to help with developer every day tasks, that need to deal with validation, creation, testing and formatting of brasilian cpfs.
+cpfbr is a abstraction written in python to help with developer every day tasks, that need to deal with validation, creation, testing and formatting of brasilian cpfs.

 # Usage